shawnanastasio/shawnanastasio.github.io/_posts/2021-04-07-debugging-file-descriptors-ld_preload.md

 $ gcc -shared -fPIC -ldl hook_close.c -o hook_close.so
 ```

-We can now use LD_PRELOAD to run our application with the hook installed and then gdb to it:
+We can now use LD_PRELOAD to run our application with the hook installed and then attach gdb to it:
 ```
 $ LD_PRELOAD=$PWD/hook_close.so ./my_application &
 $ gdb -p $(pgrep my_application)